 A folded slip of paper jutted from the flat’s letterbox.
 Susan scowled, crossed the short distance to the front door and ripped it from the slot.
 It was a flyer from the local Evangelist Church, yet another missive quoting Deuteronomy 22:5.
 She had been followed home on more than one occasion by a scary team of canvassing evangelists.
 The leaflet and its predecessors fell short of naming her directly, but made it clear that certain individuals were unclean and destined to go to hell.
 She was starting to wonder if they were right.

-As she stared at the flyer, her senses were alerted to a strange foul smell.
-Something was burning, forming a dark mist around her.
-Suddenly, she was back in her dream, staring at the malevolent Beelzebub in his blackened, bureaucratic hell.
+As she stared at the flyer, her senses were alerted to a strange smell.
+Something foul was burning, forming a dark mist around her.
+Suddenly, she was back in her dream, staring across the foul caverns of a blackened, bureaucratic hell.
 Her flesh began to tingle as fear regained its grip.
 Susan slowly looked around the kitchenette, half-expecting to see a ghastly imp peering from behind the bread bin.
 With a loud curse of both relief and renewed panic, she leapt forward and yanked a plug from the electrical wall socket.